ERCES Authority · Educational Reference

 Programming a BDA without a frequency authorization letter:

-- Violates FCC 47 CFR §90.219 — potentially resulting in FCC enforcement action.
+- Violates FCC 47 CFR §90.219 — potentially resulting in FCC enforcement action with forfeiture penalties exceeding $100,000 per continuing violation.

 - Creates risk of interference with licensed public-safety systems.